anathonous/debian-btrfs/README.md

     reboot

-If your bootloader fails and does not allow you to boot into your new system, follow the istructrions in the [Emergency Recovery] sections below to try this section again.
+If your bootloader fails and does not allow you to boot into your new system, follow the same instructions to remount all volumes and see if you are having issues with BLKID's.